The HI covering fraction of Lyman Limit Systems in FIRE haloes: METHODOLOGY

 There are roughly 96000 haloes at redshift $z=6$, growing to a peak of 160000 haloes at redshift $z=2$ and finally 130000 at $z=0$.
 The main-to-sub proportion evolves from 95\%-5\% at $z=6$ to 80\%-20\% at $z=0$.
 This selection offers a statistically sound sample of covering fractions for all halo masses below some redshift-dependent higher-mass of $M_{\mathrm{vir}} \sim 10^{11} M_{\sun}$ at redshift $z=6$, up to $M_{\mathrm{vir}} \sim 10^{13} M_{\sun}$ at redshift $z=0$.

 For our study, we always evaluate the covering fraction in Eq. \eqref{fcov-rel} for $R = \vir$.
 It is computed for each halo according to the following straightforward procedure.
 We place a circular mask around haloes so that only pixels within the virial radius are considered.
 We then place another circular mask so that only those pixels with column density above the threshold are counted.
 The ratio of the two gives the covering fraction.
 The differential covering fraction is obtained in the same way, with annuli being used instead of disks.
-We repeat this procedure for all redshifts and for all 3 orientations of the simulated cube, and average out over these orientations for our final results.
+We repeat this procedure for all redshifts and for all 3 orientations of the simulated cube, and compute statistics using each orientation as an independent data point for our final results.